preethis-code/preethis-code/README.md

 # Hi,there!!
 ---
-- 🎓 CS Student
+-  CS Student
-- 💡 Exploring tech + creativity
+-  Currently learning and building skills
-- 🔭 Currently learning DSA , Web Dev & AI
+-  Open to internships
 ---

 <p align="center">